ilyaperepelitsa/CV/README.md

 from people for it.
 * Intercept - Intercept had a dump of documents with some semi-confidential stuff.
 Please take your own risk on what PDFs are evil and what you download.

+### Scraping projects
+* Dataslap jobs - a job aggregator that I plan to launch as a service for slow gathering of Glassdoor jobs and putting together tools for job applications on a scale (cover letter generator,